 Stella di Mare, Dubai Marina

-The first international Stella Di Mare is set to open in the first quarter of 2018.
+The first international Stella Di Mare is set to open later this year.
 The Egyptian hotel chain will open a 369-key, five-star property on the edge of Dubai Marina, spanning 31 floors and coming complete with three restaurants, three bars, a luxury spa, swimming pool, gym and salon.
 Our eye is on the signature rooftop bar, Skyland, located on level 31.

 W The Palm, Palm Jumeirah

-Although we got our first serving of W action in 2016, a second W hotel is set to open on the Palm in June.
+The hotly anticipated W hotel is set to open on the Palm in October.
 Guests can bask in Arabian Gulf or Dubai skyline views from the extensive terrace of one of the resort’s 350 guest rooms, including 58 suites.
-There will be a big leisure and spa focus here, with the region’s first AWAY Spa which combines a lively atmosphere with the ultimate pampering experience, a wet deck that sets the scene for poolside play, and a state-of-the-art gym.
+There will be a big leisure and spa focus here, with the region’s first AWAY Spa which combines a lively atmosphere with the ultimate pampering experience, a wet deck that sets the scene for poolside play, two celebrity chef led restaurants and a state-of-the-art gym.

 Grand Millennium, Business Bay

 Another addition to the Business Bay hotel scene is the Grand Millennium Business Bay.
-Set to open in the middle of the year, the hotel will offer breath-taking canal views and five star amenities.
+Set to open in the next few months, the hotel will offer breath-taking canal views and five star amenities.
 Expect 251 rooms and suites as well as seven restaurants including Mexican rooftop restaurant “Toca Madera”.
 We’re yet to learn of the other restaurants joining the Mexican rooftop spot, but with homegrown concepts Lucky Voice and Lock Stock and Barrel some of our favourites in the city at the Barsha Heights branch, we’ve got high expectations.

 Time Asma, Barsha Heights